jasiegert/AF2_GPCR_Kinase/README.md

 If you find any other issues please let us know in the "issues" tab above.

-### Citation
+### Citations

-If the code in this repository has helped your scientific project, please consider citing our paper:
+If the code in this repository has helped your scientific project, please consider citing our papers:

 ```bibtex
 @article {10.7554/eLife.75751,